-- 11. Unit Maintenance and Habitation - a.
+11. Unit Maintenance and Habitation

+- a.
 One hundred percent (100%) of the units will meet local building and health codes at the time of initial rent-up. - b.
 One hundred percent (100%) of the units will be monitored by the contractor for proper functioning of safety issues including smoke detectors, plumbing, gas, electricity and heating systems and any issues or concerns will be reported immediately to the owner or the owner's designee. - c.
 Any hazards or other unsafe or unhealthy conditions that are reported by tenant, landlord, or program personnel will be investigated by contractor within twenty-four (24) hours.
-Life/Safety issues (including, but not limited to heating, plumbing, and electrical systems) will be corrected within forty-eight (48) hours, or consumer will be relocated to temporary housing until hazard or unsafe condition is repaired Non-emergency repairs will be corrected within fifteen (15) working days. - d.
-One hundred percent (100%) of consumers needing accessibility modifications will receive them prior to movein. - e.
-After thirty (30) days of trying to resolve a unit habitability issue, if the suitable resolution has not occurred, Contractor will report such occurrence to BHRS Deputy Director for Adult and Older Adult Services. - IV.
-Administrative Requirements (For all service components) - A. Paragraph 12 of the Agreement and Paragraph I.S.4. of Exhibit B notwithstanding, Contractor shall maintain medical records required by the California Code of Regulations.
-Notwithstanding the foregoing, Contractor shall maintain beneficiary medical and/or clinical records for a period of seven (7) years, except that the records of persons under age eighteen (18) at the time of treatment shall be maintained: a) until one (1) year beyond the person's eighteenth (18th) birthday or b) for a period of seven (7) years beyond the date of discharge, whichever is later. - B. Administering Satisfaction Surveys
+Life/Safety issues (including, but not limited to heating, plumbing, and electrical systems) will be corrected within forty-eight (48) hours, or client will be relocated to temporary housing until hazard or unsafe condition is repaired Non-emergency repairs will be corrected within fifteen (15) working days. - d.
+One hundred percent (100%) of consumers needing accessibility modifications will receive them prior to move-in. - e.
+After thirty (30) days of trying to resolve a unit habitability issue, if the suitable resolution has not occurred, Contractor will report such occurrence to BHRS Deputy Director for Adult and Older Adult Services. - f.
+Contractor will also observe and monitor the effect of the level of the consumer's instrumental activities of daily living (IADLs) upon their ability to maintain the cleanliness of their unit or to report any maintenance issues.
+Contractor staff will make regular inspections of consumer's units as part of tenancy, and will work with consumers to improve the challenges they have in maintaining their living environment. - V. Administrative Requirements (For all service components) - A. Paragraph 13 of the Agreement and Paragraph I.T.4. of Exhibit B notwithstanding, Contractor shall maintain medical records required by the California Code of Regulations.
+Notwithstanding the foregoing, Contractor shall maintain beneficiary medical and/or clinical records for a period of seven (7) years, except that the records of persons under age eighteen (18) at the time of treatment shall be maintained: a) until one (1) year beyond the person's eighteenth (18th) birthday or b) for a period of seven (7) years beyond the date of discharge, whichever is later.

+B. Administering Satisfaction Surveys